• New to Volcano? Take a look at our Taste Guarantee

 Keep your milk moving in the jug once you take it off the steam wand.
 We don't want it to separate into milk and froth but, rather, remain one homogenous solution.
 This is achieved by swirling much like you'd do with a wine glass.

-Setting the Crema:
+Setting the crema

 We need contrast in the cup for the latte art patterns to look best so it's important to set a 'base' by pouring through the coffee crema rather than on top of it.
 To do this, angle the jug backwards slightly (e.g 45 degrees) and pour gently (but consistently) from a height between 5cm and 10cm above the cup.